 Fee to instruct the County Court bailiff or a High Court Enforcement Officer - £500

-The indications provided above should be taken as a guide only.Timescales
+The indications provided above should be taken as a guide only, excluding any barrister fee, which have to be agreed.Timescales

 The time that it takes from taking your initial instructions to the final resolution of your matter is dependent on the stage at which your case is resolved and the Court in which proceedings have been issued.